 The Cathedral is a wonderful example of Pisan-Romanesque architecture whose white-and-grey marble façade has been decorated with polychrome marble, creating a great first impact.
 The interiors, on the other hand, have been realized with white-and-black marbles.
 The bell tower, about 50 meters high, is known worldwide for its unintended tilt to one side.
 Why?
 The ground is too soft underneath!
 It is inadequate to support the tower's structure and weight and this was already evident from the very start, before it was even finished.

-When I go to Pisa and go this square, I love standing in front of the tower and think how this square would be different if the tower had not had this problem.
 Can you imagine what the souvenir stands that surround the square would be selling instead?
-If this place would have been famous on its own or would it have been one of those hidden secrets to be shared among art lovers and connoisseurs?
-Who knows!
+Do you think this place would have been famous on its own or would it have been one of those hidden secrets to be shared among art lovers and connoisseurs?
 The tower underwent many years of restoration to make sure the leaning stops and it doesn't end up falling on its side, and it was closed to visitors then... but now it is once again open and you can climb to the top!
-A climb we highly recommend as a once-in-a-lifetime experience to do in Pisa and considering that the number of accesses to the tower is limited, I suggest you consider buying tickets to get on the Tower in advance.
+A climb I highly recommend as a once-in-a-lifetime experience to do in Pisa and considering that the number of accesses to the tower is limited, I suggest you consider buying tickets to get on the Tower in advance.

 Would you ever have guessed that the Baptistery or the nearby Camposanto (a Gothic-style cemetery) are the most visited destinations of Italian high school students every year, exactly 100 days before the beginning of exams?
 Well, there’s a good luck ritual consisting of going around the Baptistery as many times as the mark you would like to get on your graduation exam... and it's also a very good reason to skip school for.
 If you happen to visit on that day and see really funny behavior from young students, you will understand what they are up to!